 Directorate of Training and Development (DTD) is seeking growth in Professional Development Unit, Management School, and IT School.
 The increase is necessary to provide an appropriate level of training commensurate with the anticipated growth in both Police Officers and Police Staff.
 This is with a view to developing a professional and effective workforce with the appropriate skills to deliver the priorities of the MPS.
-Police Officers sought are 10 for Professional Development Unit (PDU) and 4 for Management School.
-Police staff sought are 16 for PCSO training, 5 for IT School and 2 for Management School.
+Police Officers sought are 10 for Professional Development Unit (PDU) and 3 for Management School, 2 for Diversity Training, 2 for Information Technology (IT) School, 10 for Recruit School and 1 for Recruitment.
+Police staff sought are 10 for PCSO training, 2 for IT School and 10 for Recruit School.

 In overall terms any increase in Police Officer and PCSO numbers places additional demand to maintain the necessary proportions of VEM and female recruits.
 This gives rise to an increase demand on the Positive Action Team.
 In financial years 2005 onwards it is expected that targeted advertising may be necessary to attract sufficient candidates from visible ethnic minority communities.
 This is a major issue for HR Recruitment and the MPS in order to support the vision that the workforce should better reflect the community we serve.
-5 Police Staff are sought for Positive Action Team.

-Skills lost through the transfer of officers into Safer Neighbourhood Teams could be adequately addressed, thereby honouring the Commissioner's undertaking that officers on Safer Neighbourhood Teams would be ring fenced.

-- Class sizes would be reduced to meet the undertaking given to the MPA. - In addition, growth within DTD will allow scope to address an increased need for management training. - PCSO Training will be delivered with appropriate funding. - Additional targeted recruitment and marketing campaigns will take place, to maintain the necessary proportions of VEM and female recruits.
+- Skills lost through the transfer of officers into Safer Neighbourhood Teams could be adequately addressed, thereby honouring the Commissioner's undertaking that officers on Safer Neighbourhood Teams would be ring fenced. - Class sizes would be reduced to meet the undertaking given to the MPA. - In addition, growth within DTD will allow scope to address an increased need for management training. - PCSO Training will be delivered with appropriate funding. - Additional targeted recruitment, and marketing campaigns, will take place, to achieve the necessary proportions of VEM and female recruits.